coreyjs/nhl-api-py/README.md

 # NHL-API-PY

+## This is updated with the new, also undocumented, NHL API.
+More endpoints will be flushed out and completed as they
+are discovered.
+If you find any, please submit a PR.

 NHL-api-py is a Python package that provides a simple wrapper around the NHL API, allowing you to easily access and retrieve NHL data in your Python applications.